 Poor water quality

-Poor water quality is the main cause of cloudy eyes as for many other aquarium diseases.
+Poor water quality is the main cause of cloudy eyes, as is the case with many other aquarium diseases.
 It weakens the immune system of your fish.

-To maintain good water quality in the aquarium, you should have a good idea about the main water parameters PH, Ammonia, Nitrites, and Nitrates levels.
-Understanding of Aquarium Nitrogen Cycle and performing regular water changes can reduce the likelihood of poor water quality.
+To maintain good water quality in the aquarium, you should have a good idea of the main water parameters, namely, pH, ammonia, nitrates, and nitrates levels.
+Understanding the Aquarium Nitrogen Cycle and performing regular water changes can reduce the likelihood of poor water quality.

 Physical Injuries (Trauma)

 As the fish’s immune system swims to the rescue, the cornea on the exterior of the eye might become hazy.
-The majority of clouded eyes in fish are caused by these physical injuries.
+These physical injuries cause the majority of clouded eyes in fish.

 Cataracts & Eye Cancers

 Cataracts and eye cancers are also caused to the cloudy eyes of aquarium fish.
 Unfortunately, these cases are somewhat hard to cure.
 But you can eliminate the risk.
-There are a lot of factors that can be caused cataracts.
+There are a lot of factors that can cause cataracts.

-High UV exposure and high concentration of heavy metals in the water raise the risk of different malignancies.
-Also, it can be occurred due to natural factors like genetics and the aging of the fish.
+High UV exposure and high concentrations of heavy metals in the water raise the risk of different malignancies.
+Also, it can occur due to natural factors like genetics and the aging of the fish.

 How do you treat cloudy eyes?

-So as the first step you should check your water parameters PH, Ammonia, and Nitrites.
-If the levels are worse, immediately perform a 75% water change, and once the water quality is good the fish will normally start to recover their own within 1-2 weeks.
+So, as the first step, you should check your water parameters, such as pH, ammonia, and nitrites.
+If the levels are worse, immediately perform a 75% water change, and once the water quality is good, the fish will normally start to recover on their own within 1-2 weeks.

 But if the damage is severe, immediately contact your fish veterinarian.
 It’s necessary to start some antibiotics.